Sam-Gry18/Team3-Demo/README.md

 # Team3-Demo

-This is the final code version
+This is the started code

 Steps to run project: